 HIGH SCHOOL TRIPS: A two-week High School trip varies in price and is often based on the number of participants and location.
 You can fundraise for your trip and DWC will issue charitable receipts to your donors.

-Trips may be cancelled if not enough people are registered so please sign-up early to avoid disappointment.
+Trips may be cancelled if not enough people are registered to volunteer in Cambodia so please sign-up early to avoid disappointment.
 A $500 deposit is required to hold your spot on the trip; the remaining balance is due 60 days prior to your trip.

 See our volunteers in action!